edinburghlivinglab/ddc/pages/syllabus.md

                 <td>13-Mar-2020</td>
                 <td>Geographic Information System</td>
                 <td>&nbsp;</td>
-                <td>1. <a href="https://acme-journal.org/index.php/acme/article/view/723">An Introduction to Critical Cartography</a> by Crampton and Krygier</td>
+                <td>1. <a href="https://acme-journal.org/index.php/acme/article/view/723">An Introduction to Critical Cartography</a> by Crampton and Krygier
             		2. Sara McLafferty.
 Women and GIS: Geospatial Technologies and Feminist Geographies.
-Cartographia 40.4, 2005. (see Learn)
+Cartographia 40.4, 2005. (see Learn)</td>
             	   <td>See <a href="https://edinburghlivinglab.github.io/ddc/tools/">Resources</a></td>
             	   <td>
     Try to extract some data from OpenStreetMap using overpass